 On May 6, 2012, the first partner family moved home to Jennifer Lane.
-Since then, nine other families have moved into highly energy efficient, soundly-built, decent, affordable houses in the Jennifer Lane neighborhood.
+As of 2022, eleven (11) families have moved into highly energy efficient, soundly-built, decent, affordable houses in the Jennifer Lane neighborhood.

 All the homes come with deed restrictions that make them permanently affordable for future homebuyers.
 The deed restrictions are made possible by funds granted by the Vermont Housing and Conservation Board for each house in the development.

 Infrastructure work at Jennifer Lane was made possible through a generous contribution from the James and Irene Hunter Foundation.
 Without that gift, Bennington County Habitat would not have been able to take on a project of this magnitude.

-A private developer, Vermont Traditional Builders, has built one house on one of the Jennifer Lane lots and will sell that house to a family whose annual income is no greater than 125% of the median income for Bennington County.
-The house will carry a deed restriction making it perpetually affordable.
-Upon sale of the house to an income-qualifying family, Vermont Traditional Builders will pay Bennington County Habitat $50,000 for the purchase of the lot.
+A private developer, Vermont Traditional Builders, built and sold one house on one of the Jennifer Lane lots.
+Prior to selling the house, Vermont Traditional Builders purchased the lot from Bennington County Habitat.
 We hope to form similar partnerships with other private developers.

 The Town of Manchester’s idea for affordable housing has been made possible, in part, by Bennington County Habitat for Humanity’s homeownership program.
-More than a decade after Town Manager Webster first mentioned there was land available on Jennifer Lane, eight families have partnered with Bennington County Habitat and numerous supporters of affordable homeownership to buy truly affordable homes in Manchester Center.
+More than a decade after Town Manager Webster first mentioned there was land available on Jennifer Lane, eleven (11) families have partnered with Bennington County Habitat and numerous supporters of affordable homeownership to buy truly affordable homes in Manchester Center.

 North Branch Street